pingidentity/cassandra-spring-boot-starter/README.md

 ## Configuration

 ### Connection info
 `cassandra.contact-points` - required.
 Comma separated list of initial contact points (ip addresses or host names)
 `cassandra.keyspace-name` - Required.
 Keyspace name to use for connecting session.

-`cassandra.cluster-name` -  Optional name of the cluster.  |
+`cassandra.cluster-name` -  Optional name of the cluster.

-`cassandra.port` - Port to connect to (9042 if ommited)
+`cassandra.port` - Port to connect to (9042 if ommited).

-`cassandra.protocol-version` - Native protocol version to use (1 to 5) (auto discovery will be used when ommited)
+`cassandra.protocol-version` - Native protocol version to use (1 to 5) (auto discovery will be used when ommited).

 ### Compression
 `cassandra.compression` Transport compression.
 Supported options *NONE* | *SNAPPY* | *LZ4*

 ### Authentication
 `cassandra.auth.username` - Username to connect to cassandra host.
 `cassandra.auth.password` - Password to connect to cassandra host.

 Please see Customizing section if you want to use custom `AuthProvider`.

+### Load balancing
+`cassandra.load-balancing-policy` - Load balancing policy to use with a cluster.
+Supported options:
+ - *ROUND_ROBIN* - for round robin load balancing.
+ - *DC_AWARE* for datacenter aware round robin load balancing.

+#### Datacenter aware load balancing
+`cassandra.dcaware.local-dc` - name of the "local" datacenter.
+`cassandra.dcaware.used-hosts-per-remote-dc` - Number of hosts per remote datacenter to consider.
+`cassandra.dcaware.allow-remote-dcs-for-local-consistency-level` - Allows the policy to return remote hosts for query plans with LOCAL_* consistency levels.

+#### Token aware load balancing
+`cassandra.tokenaware.enabled` - set to true to use token awarness for primary load balancing policy `cassandra.tokenaware.replicaOrdering` - replica ordering strategy (*TOPOLOGICAL* | *RANDOM* | *NEUTRAL*) (RANDOM when ommited).

 | Property      | Description   | Comments |
 | ------------- | ------------- | ------------- |